flowr-analysis/flowr/wiki/Control Flow Graph.md

     style n1 stroke:cyan,stroke-width:6.5px;    style n6 stroke:green,stroke-width:6.5px;
 ```

-_(The analysis required _2.4 ms_ (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+_(The analysis ran (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 We used the following simplification: `unique-cf-sets` .
 	)_

 > [!IMPORTANT]
 > Edges are in flow order: an edge from `a` to `b` means that `b` is evaluated after `a`.
 Use `outgoingEdges` (or `successors`) to ask what may run next and `ingoingEdges` (or `predecessors`) to ask what ran before.
 The [visitors](#cfg-working) can walk either way.

 Every vertex of the [dataflow graph](https://github.com/flowr-analysis/flowr/wiki/Dataflow-Graph) is a vertex here as well, carrying the same id
 and hence linking back to the [normalized AST](https://github.com/flowr-analysis/flowr/wiki/Normalized-AST).